brodieaustin/poisoned-well-novel/poisoned-well.md

 "And they wanted to eat it!" the girl interjected.

 "Yes, they did, but first they had to cross the old bridge.
 The first rabbit was the bold one.
 It did not think much of the other rabbits and their study of the bridge.
 'If you want to cross, you just cross' said this one.
 So it loped out on the bridge.
-The bridge was very old and shaked from side to side.
+The bridge was very old and shook from side to side.
 Soon a gust of wind came by and knocked the rabbit off in the river below.
 It drifted away in the river feeling very foolish that it was all wet."

 "It should not have done that!" the girl said.